Skip to main content

 NIH Director's New Innovator Award logo.

-1. Eligibility
+Eligibility

 Disclaimer:

-The information on this page is meant to provide general guidance.
-Instructions and procedures outlined in the Funding Opportunity Announcement and SF424 Application Guide take precedence over any information provided on this page and should be referred to for complete and comprehensive directions.
+The information in these pages are meant to provide general guidance.
+Instructions and procedures outlined in the funding opportunity, SF424 Application Guide, and NIH Grants Policy Statement take precedence over any information provided and should be referred to for complete and comprehensive directions.

-The New Innovator Award is open to promising Early Stage Investigators with highly innovative research ideas with the potential for unusually high impact.
+The New Innovator Award supports Early Stage Investigators (ESI) of exceptional creativity who propose bold and highly innovative research projects with the potential to produce a major impact on broad, important areas relevant to the mission of NIH.
 Preliminary data are not required.
-Any ESI individuals with the skills, knowledge, and resources necessary to carry out the proposed research is invited to work with their organization to develop an application for support.
+Any ESI with the skills, knowledge, and resources necessary to carry out the proposed research is invited to work with their organization to develop an application for support.

 Steps to Determine Your Eligibility